Baahubali: Crown of Blood

-Baahubali: Crown of Blood is an Indian television animated series that is a part of the Baahubali franchise, produced by Graphic India.
-It was premiered on 17 May 2024 on Disney+ Hotstar.
+Baahubali: Crown of Blood is an Indian television animated series that is a part of the Bahubali franchise, produced by Graphic India.
+It was premiered and released on 17 May 2024 on Disney+ Hotstar.

 Synopsis

 Set before the events of the films, this prequel follows Baahubali and Bhallaladeva as they unite to protect their kingdom, Mahishmati, and its throne from the looming danger of Raktadeva, a mysterious and powerful warlord.